 Siegell has said he often finds inspiration in the throes of live music events.
 "Concerts move me. ...
 [O]n good nights, as my body releases into a riot of excitement, I start hearing things in my head.
 The performance of expression.
 The created crowd.
 The historical connection.
 Inspiration in the hetty, sweaty deliciousness."

-Via his web site ReVeLeR @ eYeLeVeL (http://paulsiegell.blogspot.com/), which Jamandonline’s Arial Rosemberg deems one of the “30 Awesome Poetry Blogs You Aren’t Reading Yet,” Siegell even sells his striking work on graphic t-shirts.
+Via his website ReVeLeR @ eYeLeVeL (http://paulsiegell.blogspot.com/), which Jamandonline's Arial Rosemberg deems one of the "30 Awesome Poetry Blogs You Aren't Reading Yet," Siegell even sells his striking work on graphic t-shirts.
 In conversation with Urie, however, he is adamant about not considering himself a graphic designer.
-Siegell – who works as a writer and editor for The Philadelphia Inquirer, Daily News, and Philly.com, and also serves as a Senior Editor for Painted Bride Quarterly – has over 10 years of experience working with graphic designers.
-“I’ve far too much respect for what they do to call myself a graphic designer.
-I’m just writing poems, and some just look funkier than others.”
+Siegell — who at the time of this writing is Associated Director of Copywriting at Philadelphia Media Network; writes and edits for The Philadelphia Inquirer, Daily News, and Philly.com; and serves as a Senior Editor for Painted Bride Quarterly — has over 10 years of experience working with graphic designers.
+"I've far too much respect for what they do to call myself a graphic designer.
+I'm just writing poems, and some just look funkier than others."

 First and foremost, Siegell's goal is for his work to succeed within its intended genre.
 "It's gotta be a poem," he tells Lawless. "[A]nd hopefully a Poem, before it can be anything else.
 The layout can come later that day or sometimes years later.
 At some point the poem goes to me, 'Yo dude, I don't look like this.'
 And so I listen."